pyexcel-webwares/pyramid-excel/README.rst

 ================================================================================

-If your company has embedded pyexcel and its components into a revenue generating product, please support me on github, `patreon <https://www.patreon.com/bePatron?u=5537627>`_ or `bounty source <https://salt.bountysource.com/teams/chfw-pyexcel>`_ to maintain the project and develop it further.
+If your company has embedded pyexcel and its components into a revenue generating product, please support me on github, or `patreon <https://www.patreon.com/bePatron?u=5537627>`_ maintain the project and develop it further.

-If you are an individual, you are welcome to support me too and for however long you feel like.
-As my backer, you will receive
-`early access to pyexcel related contents <https://www.patreon.com/pyexcel/posts>`_.

-And your issues will get prioritized if you would like to become my patreon as `pyexcel pro user`.

 With your financial support, I will be able to invest a little bit more time in coding, documentation and writing interesting posts.

 Known constraints
 ==================

 Fonts, colors and charts are not supported.

+Nor to read password protected xls, xlsx and ods files.

 Introduction
 ================================================================================